gtojty/OPtoS/readme.md

-This repository contains code for a neural network (implemented in [Mikenet](http://www.cnbc.cmu.edu/~mharm/research/tools/mikenet/)) that learns Orthography to Semantics mappings.
+This repository contains code for a neural network (implemented in [Mikenet](http://www.cnbc.cmu.edu/~mharm/research/tools/mikenet/)) that learns Orthography/Phonology to Semantics mappings.

 The rest sketches how to compile and run the simulation in three
 contexts: on a local workstation; on the Yale HPC's Grace cluster; on